google-deepmind/jraph/README.md

 ![logo](images/logo.png)
 # Jraph - A library for graph neural networks in jax.

 ## New!
+Support For Large Distributed MPNNs

+We have released a distributed graph network implementation that allows you to distribute a very large (millions of edges) graph network with explicit edge messages across multiple devices.
+Take a look in experimental!

+## New!
 Interactive Jraph Colabs

 We have two new colabs to help you get to grips with Jraph.